How Much Does It Cost to Create an Ecommerce Website?

 To promote your ecommerce website effectively, you may need to allocate a budget for marketing and advertising.
 Strategies like social media marketing, pay-per-click (PPC) advertising, email marketing, and influencer collaborations can help drive traffic and boost sales.
 The cost of these marketing efforts depends on your goals and the platforms or services you choose.

-Related Article: How to Start a Shopify Ecommerce Store
+Related Article: How to Make an Ecommerce Site: A Step-by-Step Guide

 10. Ongoing Maintenance and Updates